Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Purpose: This exercise demonstrates that the handler is in control of the animal and the animal is comfortable moving with the handler in a relaxed manner.

 Procedure: The handler and animal walk a short course.
-Dogs are supposed to walk on a loose leash; other animals are carried as they would be when visiting.
+Dogs should walk on a loose leash; other animals are carried as they would be when visiting.
 All animals must be wearing an acceptable collar or harness and be on leash.
-The animal should walk on a loose leash or be carried without any: Pulling, Jumping, Struggling, Barking or crying, Excessive Sniffing, Refusing to walk past medical equipment.
+The animal should walk on a loose leash or be carried without any: Pulling, Jumping, Jerking, Struggling, Barking or crying, Excessive Sniffing, Refusing to walk past medical equipment.
+Dogs are not required to be in a formal heel position but must be within arms length of the handler, on a LOOSE leash, and pay attention and willingly respond to handler's movements, verbal/visual cues (NOT physical leash control or corrections) to the handler at all times. (occasional tight lead is acceptable).

 Exercise 6 - Walking Through a Crowd